UK/EU Taught Postgraduate finance

 You will need to consider all major living expenses and the totals will vary according to the type of accommodation chosen and particular dietary, clothing and other needs.

-Unlike a first (undergraduate) degree, you will not be eligible for a Tuition Fee or Maintenance Loan from the Government.
-However, there are a number of scholarships and bursaries to support you in your studies.
+You can now borrow a Postgraduate Loan of up to £10,000 to study your master's degree at Loughborough.
+In addition to this, there are a number of scholarships and bursaries to support you in your studies.
 Browse the sections below to find out more about the awards you are eligible for and details of how to apply.

 A wide range of department-specific bursaries and scholarships are available to postgraduate students.
 In most of these cases you will be assessed on your eligibility base on your postgraduate application.
 Scholarships and bursaries are always set against tuition fees, which means that the amount of the award will be deducted from your fees before you are charged.